-Project Server 2010 enhances the overall support of the Portfolio lifecycle by streamlining demand management from idea creation to successful execution and close-out.
-The best of breed portfolio management techniques are included in Microsoft Project Server 2010, providing a single server with end to end Project and Portfolio Management (PPM) capabilities.
+Project Server 2010 enhances the overall support of the Portfolio lifecycle by streamlining DM from idea creation to successful execution and close-out.
+The best-of-breed portfolio management techniques are included in Microsoft Project Server 2010, providing a single server with end-to-end PPM capabilities.

-The intent of this section is to describe how Project Server supports the entire lifecycle of projects in an organization.
+This section describes how Project Server supports the entire lifecycle of projects in an organization.

-The Portfolio Lifecycle
+Portfolio Lifecycle

 The Portfolio lifecycle follows a project from the initial concept to business case analysis and project initiation to tracking the project through various stage gates of progress with workflow to the final measurement of success using tools that provide accurate and timely reporting of project and portfolio results.

-Figure 9.5 is an example Portfolio lifecycle that illustrates four key phases, Create, Select, Plan, and Manage.
-A phase represents a collection of Stages grouped to identify a common set of activities in the project lifecycle.
-A Stage represents one step within a project lifecycle (e.g. propose idea, deliver project).
+Figure 9.5 is an example Portfolio lifecycle that illustrates four key phases: create, select, plan, and manage.
+A phase represents a collection of stages grouped to identify a common set of activities in the project lifecycle.
+A stage represents one step within a project lifecycle (e.g., propose idea, deliver project).

-Figure 9.5: Example Portfolio Lifecycle (Source: O’Cull 2009) [09-05-projectManagementLifecycle.vsd]
+Figure 9.5 Example Portfolio Lifecycle [09-05-projectManagementLifecycle.vsd]

+Source: O’Cull, 2009

-Phases and Stages are managed in Project Server 2010 through the use of Enterprise Project Templates (EPTs) that help guide projects through each stage through the use of workflows.
+Phases and stages are managed in Project Server 2010 through the use of enterprise project templates (EPTs) that help guide projects through each stage through the use of workflows.

 Portfolio Lifecycle Governance and Workflow